-- 2. Routines and commitments, chosen due to their association with delinquent behavior and the increased propensity for drug use. - 3.
+- 1. Substance consumption, as the primary focus of the subject matter is substance use, the modeling of this core activity was a requirement. - 2.
+Routines and commitments, chosen due to their association with delinquent behavior and the increased propensity for drug use. - 3.
 Protective and risk factors, of varying importance, depending on the factors included, e.g. in the inclusion of both parental monitoring and support (the first has a stronger impact as a protective factor). - 4.
-The effects of peer activities on individual behavior, this scenarios should target cases in which the perception of certain events or messages can directly affect an individual's propensity (eagerness or hesitancy) to perform some actions (e.g. yelding to peer pressure, resisting bullying, etc.). - 5.
+The effects of peer activities on individual behavior, this scenarios should target cases in which the perception of certain events or messages can directly affect an individual's propensity (eagerness or hesitancy) to perform some actions (e.g. yielding to peer pressure, resisting bullying, etc.). - 5.
 Human plan-making.
 Individuals must be able to decide to make an action available when an opportunity arises, e.g. deciding to smoke when a cigarette becomes available.
 The scenarios must be sufficiently represented in several ways in the domain-specific ontology, using concepts from the upper ontology.